Galva man recalls Neil Armstrong's special message

 At the jamboree, speakers were scheduled for each evening.

-"During the week, we would have evening programs at this giant, three-screen amphitheater that seated the approximately 35,000 Scouts from across America and from around the world," Sisson recalled.
+"During the week, we would have evening programs at this giant, three-screen amphitheater that seated the approximately 35,000 Scouts from across America and from around the world," Sisson said.

 Sisson listened to speeches from Lady Olave Baden-Powell, the widow of Boy Scouts founder Lord Robert Baden-Powell, 1936 Olympic gold medalist Jesse Owens and NASA astronaut Frank Borman, who was president of Eastern Airlines at the time.